Let’s get one thing straight:

 In many of Eastwood’s “Stranger” films, the lead character defies convention and remains stoic throughout the story whilst all other characters around him arc towards redemption or damnation.
 As he defied character convention with his Strangers – who never rode off into the sunset, but almost always faded into a landscape that was responsible for spawning them and then re-assimilating them unto its bosom when their mission was accomplished – in UNFORGIVEN, Eastwood turns convention on its ear once more, by offering a lead character whose redemption was at the beginning of the tale, who arcs to the condemned state that The Stranger character personified.

 Further, there is no redemption for anyone.
-From the cowboys (who are killed mercilessly) to the cut whore, Delilah (whom Munny tells a soul-shattering lie), to Ned (remorseful of his part in the bounty killing, yet never gaining the opportunity for repentance before his own untimely death), to Skinny (Anthony James), the saloon owner (whom Munny takes unwarranted revenge upon), to Schofield (who finds not glamour, but horror in his chosen profession), every character attains an unabsolved, “unforgiven” state.
+From the cowboys (who are killed mercilessly) to the cut whore, Delilah (whom Munny tells a soul-shattering lie), to Ned (remorseful of his part in the bounty killing, yet never gaining the opportunity for repentance before his own untimely death), to Skinny (Anthony James), the saloon owner (whom Munny takes unwarranted revenge upon), to Schofield (who finds not glamor, but horror in his chosen profession), every character attains an unabsolved, “unforgiven” state.
 When Munny, Ned and Schofield are involved in the shooting of the first cowboy, though Ned is minimally involved, though Munny fires the death-dealing shot, though Schofield has had nothing to do with it, when Schofield asks, “Did we kill him?”
 Munny remorsefully replies, whilst looking at the shell-shocked Ned, “Yeh, we killed him,” the “we” implicating all of them equally in the guilt.

 Never has so much ugliness been such a thing of beauty.

-As Leone imbued a gritty “realism” to his westerns (in the process ironically creating a new romanticism in the form of the amoral, rogue Stranger), UNFORGIVEN not only pays homage to Leone in its “realism” (characters drawn from the insecurities, idiosyncrasies and impurities of human nature), but serves simultaneously as a recant of the nouveau-romantic iconography that the spaghettis – and later, Eastwood himself – were responsible for perpetuating.
+As Leone imbued a gritty “realism” to his westerns (in the process ironically creating a new romanticism in the form of the amoral, rogue Stranger), UNFORGIVEN not only pays homage to Leone in its “realism” (characters drawn from the insecurities, idiosyncrasies and impurities of human nature), but serves simultaneously as a recant of the nuveau-romantic iconography that the spaghettis – and later, Eastwood himself – were responsible for perpetuating.
 No more sending the thematic message that the “anti-hero” is something to aspire to, or that the laconic, lone gunman was heroic in any way.
 In UNFORGIVEN, the almost mystical lone gunman – the main character as a youth – was simply an irresponsible, drunk sociopath; in this movie, each death has a resonance inwards – with each character – and outwards, to the surrounding protagonists; as Eastwood himself put it, “no nameless bodies fall from rooftops.”

 No one is hero or anti-hero.
 Each character simply seeks equilibrium, some way to live their life without the demons that haunt their savage past and indefinite present, each harboring some form of sin.
 As Little Bill asks whore Alice when she accuses him of beating an innocent man, “Innocent of what?”